dmiles77/chrome-extension-boilerplate-react/README.md

 ## TypeScript

-This boilerplate supports TypeScript!
-The `Options` Page is implemented using TypeScript.
-Please refer to `src/pages/Options/` for example usages.
+This boilerplate supports TypeScript - interfaces might be on a common global file in the future

 ## Webpack auto-reload and HRM